-Students are required to respect the personal data and privacy of others, and to comply with the school’s Pupil Code of Conduct policy, Mobile Phone policy (pupils) and IT and the school rules.
+Students are required to respect the personal data and privacy of others, and to comply with the school’s student Code of Conduct policy, Mobile Device policy (students) and IT and the school rules.
 Staff are under professional duties to do the same covered under the relevant staff policies.

 DATA ACCURACY AND SECURITY

-The school will endeavour to ensure that all personal data held in relation to an individual is as up to date and accurate as possible.
+The school will endeavour to ensure that all personal data held in relation to an individual is as up-to-date and accurate as possible.
 Individuals must please notify the school of any significant changes to important information, such as contact details, held about them.
-If in doubt as to who the relevant person is, you should in the first instance contact the school office.
+If in doubt as to who the relevant person is, you should in the first instance contact the school office ([email protected], 01753 865553).